kartotherian/kartotherian/doc/coding.md

 Logging and metrics collection is supported out of the box via [service-runner](https://github.com/wikimedia/service-runner).
-They are exposed in route handler files via the `app.logger` and `app.metrics` objects.
+They are exposed in route handler files via the `req.logger` and `app.metrics` objects.

 ### Logging

-To log something, simply use `app.logger.log(level, what)`.
+To log something, simply use `req.logger.log(level, what)`.
 The logger itself is a [bunyan](https://github.com/trentm/node-bunyan) wrapper, and thus supports the following levels: